 Revenue.
-Our Predecessor's and our Group's combined revenue for the North America segment increased by US\$172.8 million, or 13.3%, from US\$1,297.6 million in 2010 to US\$1,470.4 million in 2011.
+Our Predecessor's and our Group's combined revenue for the North America segment increased by US\$172.8 million, or 13.3%, from US\$1,297.6 million in the year ended December 31, 2010 to US\$1,470.4 million in the year ended December 31, 2011.
 The increase in revenue was primarily attributable to:

-- An increase in volume relating to new programs on existing programs.
+• An increase in volume relating to new programs on existing programs.
 We launched a new EPS technology, Rack Assist EPS, which accounted for the majority of the revenue increase in North America.
-The remainder of the volume increase was attributable to existing programs across both steering system and driveline product lines. - A net nil impact on pricing for the year ended December 31, 2011, consisting of the following offsetting factors: - Revenue increases resulting from customer billings for commodity cost recovery.
+The remainder of the volume increase was attributable to existing programs across both steering system and driveline product lines.

+- A net nil impact on pricing for the year ended December 31, 2011, consisting of the following offsetting factors: - Revenue increases resulting from customer billings for commodity cost recovery.
 During 2011, there were significant commodity price increases related primarily to rare earth metals and steel.
-Based upon negotiated contracts with certain customers, part of these increases were passed along to customers. - O The revenue increase was partially offset by year-to-year pricing reductions to secure new customer programs in accordance with contractual price reductions which were agreed upon when programs were originally awarded.
+Based upon negotiated contracts with certain customers, part of these increases were passed along to customers. - O The revenue increase was partially offset by year-to-year price reductions on existing programs to secure new customer programs in accordance with contractual price reductions which were agreed upon when programs were originally awarded.